Central African Republic votes under threat of violence | Naija247news

-A campaign billboard of Central African Republic President Faustin Touadera is seen the streets ahead of the upcoming elections in Bangui, CAR, Dec.
-26, 2020.
+This is as the government tries to hold off a rebel advance.

-Militias hostile to President Faustin-Archange Touadera, who is seeking a second term, have stepped up attacks since the constitutional court this month rejected several candidates, including former President Francois Bozize.
+Militias hostile to President Faustin-Archange Touadera, who is seeking a second term, have stepped up attacks since the constitutional court rejected several candidacies, including that of former President Francois Bozize, earlier this month.

-The election will go to a second round if no candidate receives more than 50 per cent of the vote.

-Some polling stations in the capital Bangui opened with a slight delay amid heavy security, following sporadic gunfire heard during the night.

 Touadera was first elected in 2016 following a rebellion three years earlier that ousted Bozize.